This Page Learn About:

 Existing 40-year mortgages will be grandfathered, a Finance Department spokesman said.
 In 2006, the maximum amortization period was extended to 40 years from 25, and longer-term mortgage products have become increasingly popular with buyers looking for lower monthly payments as the price of Canadian homes soared.

-Last year, 37 per cent of new mortgages were for terms of longer than 25 years, according to the Canadian Association of Accredited Mortgage Professionals (CAAMP).
+In 2007, 37 per cent of new mortgages were for terms of longer than 25 years, according to the Canadian Association of Accredited Mortgage Professionals (CAAMP).

 Others, however, say home buyers and banks have been prudent with their finances, and are being punished for the more lax approach south of the border.